 We started the expedition by encouraging Martina to join us on the following morning for the museum tour.
-By the time we had wandered far in the cold looking for some way to charge her cell phone, we had cooled a bit on Martina.
-I'm ashamed to say that she rearranged her schedule for the following morning's tour, but our group uniformly chose another guide -- to her clear disappointment.
+By the time we had wandered far looking for some way to charge her cell phone, we had cooled a bit on Martina.
+I'm ashamed to say that she rearranged her schedule for the following morning's tour, but our group uniformly chose another guide -- to her disappointment.
 Oh well.
 Apologies, Martina!

 Looking back across the vineyards to the village where we started.

-It is hard to believe that we really are so close to the Vienna city center until we check out this view (very hazy and it's getting dark).
+It is hard to believe that we are so close to the Vienna city center until we check out this view (very hazy and it's getting dark).
 The Danube can be seen running through the city.
 Our ship is docked somewhere between the two tall buildings, both of which were visible from our mooring.